Kuuuube/Artisan_Stock_Checker/discord_webhook_script.md

     The color will be the number after `color`.

 2. Add the model to the dictionary in `artisan_mousepads.py` along with hardnesses, sizes, and colors if those are not already accounted for.
-Make sure you add the pad in the correct section, do not mix the dictionaries for CS and FX pads.
+Make sure you add the pad in the correct section; do not mix the dictionaries for CS and FX pads.
 For example, adding a new mousepad model named `new_pad`:

     ```python
     dict_mousepad_models = {